PrestaShop/docs/themes/reference/overriding-modules.md

 {include file='./included-template.tpl'}
 ```

-PrestaShop 1.7 introduces a new cool way to include files in module templates.
+PrestaShop 1.7 introduced a way to include files in module templates.
 By using this method, all the expected rules will be followed:

 ```smarty
 {include file='module:MODULE_NAME/views/templates/front/included-template.tpl'}